-Third, agriculture is a seasonal undertaking, and farmer behavior (or technology) may be subject to time-varying shocks; this can degrade the performance of recommendation systems.
-We suggest two approaches to mitigate their cost using off-policy evaluations.
-First, we show that placing greater weight on more recent data than equally weighing training samples from a longer time series yields substantial gains.
-Second, the call center did two follow-up calls if the farmer did not pick up the call on the first attempt.
+Third, agriculture is a seasonal undertaking, and farmer behavior (or technology) may be subject to time-varying shocks; this can degrade the performance of recommendation systems in future weeks.
+We suggest two approaches to mitigate this cost using off-policy evaluations.
+First, we show that placing greater weight on more recent data than equally weighting training samples from a longer time series yields substantial gains.
+Modifying the weights of the training sample by proximity between the training and test sample shows gains in engagement between 2.0pp (Std.
+Err. = 0.59pp) and 2.7pp (Std.
+Err. =0.49pp) on future weeks of data when we implement a targeted policy instead of uniform randomization.
+Second, the call center did two follow-up calls if the farmer did not pick up the call on the previous attempt.
 When we implemented the estimated optimal policies in practice, we only customized the time of the first attempt.
 In the presence of shocks, the first call time might fail, but we show using off-policy evaluation that if the advisory delivery system can potentially customize the time of the follow-up calls, further gains are possible.
+Additionally, we document using the follow-up calls on the "on-policy" that improvement in overall pickup is 0.8pp (Std.
+Err. = 0.10pp), which is twice the effect we see on the first call pickup.
+This supports the finding that follow-up calls can be used to improve the performance of targeted policies in the presence of shocks.